irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 ### Quorum recovery

-[Sam Huang](https://www.linkedin.com/in/samshuang) interned on the KV team (they let me mentor this fellow!), and one of the projects we worked on was to introduce a [quorum recovery](https://github.com/cockroachdb/cockroach/pull/56333) mechanism within CRDB.
+[Sam Huang](https://www.linkedin.com/in/samshuang) interned on the KV team (they let me mentor this fellow), and one of the projects we worked on was to introduce a [quorum recovery](https://github.com/cockroachdb/cockroach/pull/56333) mechanism within CRDB.
 Because CRDB is built atop raft-replicated key-ranges, when a cluster permanently loses quorum for a given set of keys (think